Thai PM Prayut Chan-O-Cha declares candidacy in next year's general election

 The newly-created United Thai Nation Party "has offered to support me in becoming the next PM candidate in the next election," he told reporters outside Government House in Bangkok.

-Thailand Prime Minister Prayut Chan-O-Cha announced his intention for returning for another term in the general elections which will be held in May next year, local media reports said on Friday.
+Thailand Prime Minister Prayut Chan-O-Cha announced his intention of returning for another term in the general elections which will be held in May next year, local media reports said on Friday.
+The newly-created United Thai Nation Party "has offered to support me in becoming the next PM candidate in the next election," he told reporters outside Government House in Bangkok.

 "I will make it clear today... that I have decided that I will join the role."